 As a financial service provider, the Company is in the business of underwriting and managing risks.
-The Company has a set of risk preferences which define the types of risk the Company views as being desirable, neutral or undesirable.
+The Company has a set of risk preferences which define the types of risk the Company seeks, manages, minimises or avoids.
 This forms the direction of the Company's RMS and control approach.
-The system is designed to manage and mitigate the risks of failure to achieve business objectives, so that the Company is well capitalised.
+The system is designed to manage and mitigate the risks of failure to achieve business objectives, and to ensure the Company is appropriately capitalised.